00sos00/oose/functional-req.md

 	<tr>
 		<td>Description</td>
 		<td>
-		In this function, any logged-in admin can delete a property from the system
+		In this function, any logged-in admin can delete a property from the system</td>
 	</tr>
 	<tr>
 		<td>Critically</td>